wormtable/wormtable/docs/source/api.rst

     >>> i.get_max()
     (18, 8)

-These are also more flexible now, however, as we can get the minumum and maximum keys with a given prefix::
+These are also more flexible now, however, as we can get the minimum and maximum keys with a given prefix::

     >>> i.get_min(7)